Luieitalian/countries-api-app/README-template.md

 ### Continued development

 - I want to change the getCode function to a custom hook to get things a lil bit more organised.
-- If I see a better solution to color theme implementation I will do it
+- If I see a better solution to color theme implementation I will do it.
+- I would actually find it really cool while waiting for the data to arrive, If I show the user a loading icon or something instead of showing a blank "Content" component.

 ### Useful resources

 - [Routing](https://blog.webdevsimplified.com/2022-07/react-router/) - This resource helped me managing the routing of the site.
 I strongly recommend this site for routing purposes.
+- [Deployment](https://www.youtube.com/watch?v=AOqY6disSVI) - I highly recommend Dave Gray's deployment video for create-react-app.
+I deployed the site on github pages with this video.

 ## Author